 Choosing a 4-Way vs. a 2-Way Pallet: Pros and Cons

-The most obvious benefit of a 4-way pallet is that a forklift operator can lift it from any side.
-Due to its design, however, the 4-way pallet has other advantages that distinguish it from a 2-way pallet as well, which we’ll discuss in the chart below.
-It’s also important to note that there are two different kinds of 4-way pallets: partial 4-way pallets have notched stringers on one side which allow them to be picked up from any side by most forklifts, but from only two sides by a pallet jack.
+The most apparent benefit of a 4-way pallet is that a forklift operator can lift it from any side.
+However, because of its design, the 4-way pallet has other advantages that distinguish it from a 2-way pallet as well.
+It’s important to note that there are two different types of 4-way pallets: partial 4-way pallets have notched stringers on one side that allow them to be picked up from any side by most forklifts, but from only two sides by a pallet jack.
 A true 4-way pallet (almost always a block pallet) can be picked up by either a forklift or pallet jack from any side.